rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 		No initial value will be assigned for attribute of which initial value is left empty (as is for attr2 in the above example).
 Note that you still have to write the commas.

 	#.
-Registration of the attribute in the serialization system (unless disabled by attrFlags -- see below)
+Registration of the attribute in the serialization system (unless disabled by attrFlags -- :ref:`see below <attribute-flags>`)

 	#.
 Registration of the attribute in python (unless disabled by attrFlags), so that it can be accessed as ``klass().name1``.
 		The attribute is read-write by default, see attrFlags to change that.